 A declaration of conformity according to European regulation No. 10/2011 is required to the ensure the safety of plattic materials in contact with foodstuffs.
-This regulation established is a contact with foodstuffs.
-This regulation established by the positive list of substances that are authorized for use in plastic materials.
-Some compounds are substances and/or specifications according to their toxicological data.
-Despite this, the analysis of PET reveals some non-intentionally added substances NMASI produced by authorized initials recent such addition.
+This regulation established is not expected to the conformation of the company of the c